sguzunov/docs/docs/glue42-concepts/06_windows/02_workspaces/01_overview/workspaces-overview.md

 #### Workspace Tab

+*Note that the examples in this section use the [`<WorkspaceTab />`](https://github.com/Glue42/core/blob/master/packages/workspaces-ui-react/src/defaultComponents/workspace/WorkspaceTab.tsx) component.
+A [`<WorkspaceTabV2 />`](https://github.com/Glue42/core/blob/master/packages/workspaces-ui-react/src/defaultComponents/workspace/tabV2/WorkspaceTabV2.tsx) component is also available - its structure differs from the `<WorkspaceTab />` component, as it contains a [Lock Settings UI](#using_workspaces-locking_workspaces) for the Workspace.
+Both components are supported.*

 The contents of the `<WorkspaceTab />` component can be modified by replacing the default `<WorkspaceIconButton />`, `<WorkspaceSaveButton />`, `<WorkspaceTitle />` and `<WorkspaceTabCloseButton />` components it contains.
-You can provide a custom icon to be used when the [Workspace is pinned](../javascript/index.html#workspace-pinning__unpinning_workspaces), a custom Save button for the Workspace tab, a custom Workspace title, and a custom Close button for the Workspace tab.
+You can provide a custom icon to be used when the [Workspace is pinned](../javascript/index.html#workspace-pinning__unpinning_workspaces), a custom Save button for the Workspace tab, a custom Workspace title, and a custom "Close" button for the Workspace tab.

-The following example demonstrates composing a custom Workspace Tab component using the default `<WorkspaceSaveButton />` and `<WorkspaceIconButton />` components, as well as a custom title and a custom Close button for the Workspace tab.
+The following example demonstrates composing a custom Workspace Tab component using the default `<WorkspaceSaveButton />` and `<WorkspaceIconButton />` components, as well as a custom title and a custom "Close" button for the Workspace tab.
 The example also shows how to hide and show conditionally the Workspace Tab contents based on whether the Workspace is pinned:

 ```javascript
 import React, { useState } from "react";